 - Backlinks send some referral traffic

-Google officially announced that backlinks remain one of the most prominent criteria in organic search engine ranking.
+Google keeps officially announcing that backlinks remain one of the most prominent criteria in organic search engine ranking.
 If businesses want their websites to appear on the first page, they must enhance their backlink profile.
-The page ranking at position #1 often gets the most backlinks.
+The page ranking at position #1 on the Google SERP (Search Engine Results Page) often gets the most backlinks.

 A high number of quality backlinks is a positive signal for search engines like Google.
 They understand the website is worthy.
 Consequently, as search engines’ goal is to deliver the best results to online users, such web pages benefit from a visibility boost.